-Of course in order to PREVENT exposure in the first place it is best to test the house and floors first (using dust-wipe sample testing, prior to a child inhabiting a home if possible, and definitely prior to crawling) so you can know the potential risk to the child – but I understand that is not always possible and still encourage the blood lead testing scenario above regardless of whether or not the house has been tested (as exposure can come from grandma’s house or daycare and other potential sources!)
+Of course, in order to PREVENT exposure in the first place, it is best to test the house and floors first (using dust-wipe sample testing, prior to a child inhabiting a home if possible, and definitely prior to crawling), so you can know the potential risk to the child – but I understand that is not always possible, and still encourage the Blood Lead testing scenario above, regardless of whether or not the house has been tested (as exposure can come from grandma’s house, or daycare, and other potential sources!)
 My friends at CertifiedKit.com offer a DIY dust-wipe testing kit or you can have a home inspector come do it for you.

 As always, please let me know if you have any questions.

-*The only exception in which a test that results in a “less than” reading – should still be considered a useful screening tool is if you have the opportunity to get a finger-prick test at (for example) a free clinic, which is quick (it usually just takes about 3 minutes to get a result — using a machine called a LeadCare2) and will give you a low threshold blood lead level of “less than 3.3” due to the restrictions of the instrument (which is intended for using in the field.)
-If you get a result like this you can always ask your doctor for a follow up test/to get a more specific result.
+**The only exception – in which a test whose results are expressed as a “less than” reading should still be considered a useful screening tool is if you have the opportunity to get a finger-prick test at (for example) a free clinic – which is quick (it usually just takes about 3 minutes to get a result — using a machine called a “LeadCare2”), and will give you a low threshold Blood Lead Level of “less than 3.3”, due to the restrictions of the instrument (which was developed specifically for use as an in-the-field “screening” instrument).
+If you do get a result like this, you can then ask your doctor for a follow-up venous draw test to confirm the actual specific level.